Skip to content Skip to footer navigation

 3. Be smart with your heaters and fans

-"Your fan can be one of the most helpful tools to keep you warm in winter.
-Most modern ceiling fans have a reverse switch that can be used to push heat back down towards the floor," says Brown.
+Your fan can be one of the most helpful tools to keep you warm in winter when used in conjunction with a heater or air conditioner.
+"Most modern ceiling fans have a reverse switch that can be used in conjunction with a heater or air conditioner to push heat back down towards the floor and circulate it around the room," says CHOICE expert Denis Gallagher.

 room with curtains and rugs

-Keep the heat in!
-Cover floors with rugs and keep curtains drawn to stop heat escaping.
+Keep the heat in: Cover floors with rugs and keep curtains drawn to stop heat escaping.

 4. Be aware of how heat moves around your home

 "It's also important to close doors to rooms you're not using while the heating is on.
-Only heating the rooms you're actually in will reduce the energy you are using and therefore your bill," says Brown.
+Only heating the rooms you're actually in will reduce the energy you are using and therefore your bill," says Chris.

 Choose the most efficient heating option for your home

-CHOICE experts found that, in conjunction with the practical tips above, a reverse cycle air conditioning system is more cost-efficient than a portable electric heater
+A reverse cycle air conditioning system is more cost-efficient than a portable electric heater

 Otherwise, you may be looking at heating options such as a gas heater, electric heater or reverse-cycle air conditioner.
 CHOICE experts have found that, when used in conjunction with practical tips above, a reverse cycle air conditioning system is more cost-efficient than a portable electric heater.